Your Career in Medical Assisting in Delaware Starts Here

 3700 Lancaster Pike, Suite 105, Wilmington, Delaware 19805-1511Medical Assistant – Certificate Program

 Dawn Career Institute LLC is based at their campus in the city of Anchorage.
 The college has about 178 students in total, with the majority of students on programs that last under 2 years.
 The Medical Assisting program, with a duration of 36 credit hours, is the college’s largest program.
-The school is institutionally accredited by the Accrediting Commission of Career Schools and Colleges.* Fees for tuition are, as a rough guide, about $15,035 per year, while books and supplies may cost in the order of $415, although this varies from program to program.
+The school is institutionally accredited by the Accrediting Commission of Career Schools and Colleges.* The cost of tuition is in the order of $15,000 per year.

 1413 Foulk Road, Suite 100, Wilmington, Delaware 19803Medical Assistant – Certificate Program

 The Certificate program at Harris School of Business’s Certificate-level Medical Assistant program is taught at their Wilmington campus in the city of Anchorage.
-The majority of of the school’s 480 students are on short programs of under two years.
-The Medical Assisting program, with a duration of 36 credit hours, is the college’s largest program.
+The majority of of the school’s 381 students are on short programs of under two years.
+The Medical Assisting program, with a duration of 66 credit hours, is the college’s largest program.
 The school has institutional accreditation from the Accrediting Council for Continuing Education and Training.* The cost of tuition is usually in the order of $13,772 yearly.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.